 China's Yunnan reports no new COVID-19 cases

-KUNMING, April 11 (Xinhua) -- Southwest China's Yunnan Province, where new locally-transmitted COVID-19 infections began to emerge in late March, reported no new confirmed or asymptomatic cases of COVID-19 on Saturday, the provincial health commission said on Sunday.
+KUNMING, April 15 (Xinhua) -- Southwest China's Yunnan Province, where new locally-transmitted COVID-19 cases began to emerge in late March, reported no new confirmed cases on Wednesday, the provincial health commission said on Thursday.

+Three patients were cured and discharged from hospital, and three asymptomatic cases, including two imported ones, were no longer under medical observation on Wednesday, it said.

-As of Saturday, 88 confirmed cases and 39 asymptomatic cases are receiving treatment or under medical observation in designated hospitals in the province.
+A total of 85 confirmed cases, including four imported ones, as well as 24 asymptomatic cases are receiving treatment or under medical observation in designated hospitals in the province.

 Photos